 - The Quarterback competition.
 Sophomore Jennings had the edge as he played in the Tigers final season game 2nd half against Arkansas when QB Mettenberger was injured and he managed a game winning touchdown drive.
 He played in the Outback Bowl against Iowa, whom LSU defeated 21-17 and the coaches were somewhat disappointed with his inconsistency in that game.
 The Tigers’ starting QB will be the one that separates himself from the other before the season opener with Wisconsin.

-- The LSU offense this 2014 season will be a lot different, especially with the style of players, than it was in 2013.
+- The Louisiana offense this 2014 season will be a lot different, especially with the style of players, than it was in 2013.
 That’s because Harris and Jennings are more orientated to scrambling or running the option, which is positive for this offense.

 - The defense backfield, as mentioned previously, returns most of the unit’s starters, and also a linebacker and defensive end are also returning starters.